-It is very important that children attend school and arrive promptly (we start at 8:30 am!) as Y6 is a very busy year and all learning time is crucial for children to achieve their full potential.
-Records of punctuality and attendance are kept and sent on to the Secondary schools that children will be attending.
+It is very important that children attend school and arrive promptly (we start at 8:30 am!)
+Y6 is a very busy year and all learning time is crucial for children to achieve their full potential.
+Records of punctuality and attendance are kept and sent on to the secondary schools that children will be attending.

 - PLEASE NAME all sweaters, hats, plimsolls etc.

 - Please ensure your child has the correct PE kit in school at all times.
 The children will be doing PE on Thursdays and Fridays

 - Parents and children are encouraged to check book bags for letters each day.

 - Please ensure your child reads every day and ask them about what they have read.
 The most important thing is that this is an enjoyable and valued experience so that children really develop a passion for reading!